Adry22/symfony-good-practices/README.md

 **2 - Handling errors:**

-    1.1 - Method exceptions in controller to put exception class and HTTP code inside an array.
+    1.1 - Method exceptions in controller to put exception class and HTTP code inside an array avoiding use of try catch in every controller.

     1.2 - ApiController to register exceptions from controllers.